Why should we wear sunglasses?

 The other crucial thing to consider is the the style of sunglasses, researchers have found that this plays a bigger role in protecting your eyes than you might think.
 Wraparound lenses that sit close to the face blocking the most UV rays offer the best protection.

-It is reported that there are 3000 road accidents caused by the glare of the sun so wearing polarised sunglasses while driving could help prevent an accident.
+It is reported that there are nearly 3000 road accidents a year caused by the glare of the sun so wearing polarised sunglasses while driving could help prevent an accident.

 Polarised lenses can have advantages over traditional UV sunglasses by reducing glare in bright conditions, and this can be particularly important for people performing in sports – such as cycling – or taking part in water-based activities.
 People who engage in snow sports, where reflected glare can be almost blinding, almost exclusively use polarised lenses.

 The reduction in glare offered by polarised sunglasses can have a number of positive effects.
 It not only provides protection from exposure to bright light, it can also enhance visibility, contrast, clarity and depth perception.
 The one disadvantage with polarised is that it is difficult to read an LCD or LED screen.
-If you require to use your phone, look at a screen frequently, look at aircraft controls Polarised will not be suitable.
+If you require to use your phone, look at a screen frequently or look at aircraft controls polarised will not be suitable.